This Wisconsin native (and football coach!) was targeted because he was determined to help the poor and oppressed.

 On February 13, 1982, Brother James was working up on a ladder repairing a section of wall on the school.
 It was early morning and he never saw his assassins sneaking up behind him.
 As he wielded his hammer to complete repairs, three masked men opened fire on Brother James.
 Children watched from the school windows as their beloved teacher fell from his ladder.
 He had died before he hit the ground.
 No one was ever charged for the murder.

 In 2009, Brother James was declared a man of “heroic virtue” and pronounced Venerable.
-Now, Pope Francis has issued the decree of martyrdom for Brother James, and sometime during the year of 2019, he will be officially beatified, becoming Blessed James Miller.
+Now, Pope Francis has issued the decree of martyrdom for Brother James, and was beatified December 7, 2019, becoming Blessed James Miller.

 Blessed James Miller, please pray for us.